oleksandr-bilyk/Blog/SecretArch/Readme.md

 1. Secrets may expire after some period and must be removed.
 1. All operations should be transactional and provide eventual consistency of all aggregates.
 1. SLA near to CosmosDb which is P99.
-1. No dependency on Azure only services (e.g. Service Buss) to let run in out of Azure.
 1. Underlying Secret Vault is abstract storage with limited API just to setSecret, getSecret, removeSecret.
 Other alternatives to KeyVault may be used.

 ## Concepts